Journey into Disaster

 Who is the victim and who is the perpetrator?

-What very special Filipino mentality does Heger have to learn and accept painfully?
-Where do the Western and Asian philosophy of life and customs and tradition collide violently?
+What very special Filipino mentality does Heger have to learn and painfully accept?
+Where do Western and Asian philosophies of life as well as customs and traditions collide?

 He just wanted to buy school supplies, together with the boys!

 This novel is fiction!
-Similarities with living or deceased Persons, Organizations, Institutions, Companies, Places, etc. and/or their names and/or (actual) events are purely random and not intend.
+Similarities with living or deceased Persons, Organizations, Institutions, Companies, Places, etc. and/or their names and/or real events are purely random and not intended.

 The protagonists‘ opinions and beliefs do not necessarily reflect the opinion of the author.

-Any other publication without the written permission of the author is prohibited.
+Copyright © by Konstantin von Weberg for the Text, Cover and all other pictures.
+Any other publication without the written permission of the author is strictly prohibited.

 Contact by WordPress